sematic-ai/sematic/docs/cloud-resolver.md

 "heavy" that requires a dedicated container, rather than just performing simple arithmetic operations.

 People sometimes assume that since `divide` is nested inside `calculate_average`, and `divide` is inline, `divide` must execute in the same container as `calculate_average`.
 This is NOT correct.
 This misunderstanding stems from a misunderstanding of how Sematic works with Futures.
-Recall that Sematic functions return futures when you call them (see [Future Algebra](future-algebra.md)).
+Recall that [Sematic Functions](./glossary.md#sematic-function) return futures when you call them (see [Future Algebra](future-algebra.md)).
 That means that `total` in `calculate_average` *actually holds a Future instead of a `float`*.
 So when `divide(total, 3)` is called above, the content of `total` is not even known.
 Therefore, how could it be executed?

 Instead, what happens is this: